Decent-Partners/Decent-overview/README.md

 **COULD** be used as backing for the launch of a token distributed to partners in line with contributions.

-### MOTHER DAO
+### DECENT DAO

 **MUST**
 - be governed by nominated partners who together represent the contributing workers of the cooperative.
 - develop governance systems that can be operated by technically competent and novice users alike.
 - develop secure, transparent and auditable mechanisms for the discussion, proposing, funding, tracking and reporting of grants.
 - utilise NFTs to assign on-chain achievements, memberships and reputation of partners.
-- be able to delegate funds, governance oversight and reporting into sub-DAOs established by partners ("Daughter DAOs")
+- be able to delegate funds, governance oversight and reporting into sub-DAOs established by partners ("subDAOs")

 **COULD**
 - operate initially via an implementation of [Commonwealth](https://commonwealth.im)
 - develop her own governance, forum and proposal systems.

-### DAUGHTER DAOS
+### SUB DAOS

 **MUST** enable
 - funded partners to receive, manage and track grants in a simple, secure and intuitive UI